 Assessing Search Analytics

-- Navigate to the Analytics Dashboard in the Web App and click on the Overview tab.
+1. Navigate to the Analytics dashboard in the Web App and click on the Collection tab.

 Searches Producing Results are the top terms searched by your team.
 These terms are an indicator of content that is searched frequently and successfully accessed through a Card.